-When your Suzuki GSX-R1000 won't start, troubleshooting the problems can be done with a variety of simple tests.
+When your Suzuki GSX-R1000 won't start, troubleshooting the problems can be done with a handful of tools and a variety of simple tests.

-Tools and Parts Needed - Suzuki GSX-R1000 Electrical Diagnostics
+Tools and Parts - Suzuki GSX-R1000 Electrical Diagnostics

 Suzuki GSX-R1000 Starting Problems:Troubleshooting Tips